 (b) conducted in accordance with the Act and these regulations.

-[Regulation 15 amended in Gazette 22 Jul 1997 p.
+[Regulation 15 amended: Gazette 22 Jul 1997 p.
 3815 and 3826.]

 16. Monitoring instruments

 (1) A person in whose name any irradiating apparatus, electronic product or premises is or are registered shall provide such monitoring instruments as the Council directs in writing, within such period as the Council specifies in that direction, for detecting and measuring the type of radiation produced by that irradiating apparatus or electronic product or by any radioactive substance used, manufactured, stored, possessed or otherwise dealt with on those premises, as the case requires.